-This is a super EASY Basque Burnt Cheesecake recipe that literally comes together in 5 minutes using 5 simple ingredients yet has an unbelievably texture and taste, the best Cheesecake I have ever had!
+Basque Burnt Cheesecake recipe that literally comes together in 5 minutes using 5 simple ingredients yet has an unbelievably texture and taste, the best Cheesecake I have ever had!
+Basque Burnt Cheesecake, or as some people refer to it San Sebastian Cheesecake is the easiest cheesecakes of all, a must try!

 What is Basque Burnt Cheesecake